Russell Phillips: Death

 The 1995 Winston 100 at Charlotte was the 15th series start for Phillips, who entered the race having just won his first pole position after setting a lap speed of 157.444 mph.
 Phillips led the first two laps of the race before falling back through the field.

 The crash occurred on lap 17 of the 67-lap event.
 Phillips was in tenth place when his Oldsmobile was hit by the car of Steven Howard, who steered high to avoid a two-car spinout on the apron in turn 4.
 Howard's car forced Phillips' car onto its right side, then smashed it roof-first into the retaining wall, killing him instantly.
-Until 1996, NASCAR cars were not yet required to be equipped with the "Earnhardt bar", a roof-support bar running down the middle of the windshield, designed to prevent fatal roof collapse in roof-first accidents.
+Until 1996, NASCAR cars were not required to be equipped with the "Earnhardt bar", a roof-support bar running down the middle of the windshield, designed to prevent fatal roof collapse in roof-first accidents.
 His roll bars failed to protect the roof and, as Phillips’ car was dragged along the catch fence, both the roll bars and the roof itself were sheared completely off the car, exposing the interior of the driver compartment and grinding Phillips and the compartment against the wall and fence.
 The two cars slid along the fence for about 100 ft before Phillips’ car flipped back onto its wheels and the two cars slid into the grass.
 There was a massive "gaping hole" where the roof had been.

 Phillips, whose body was mutilated by the track's steel catch fence and a caution light fixture at high speed, was both dismembered and decapitated, in what a photographer on-scene described, "as gruesome a wreck as I can ever recall".
 In video footage taken at the scene of the accident, the first rescuer is initially shown running to the car, then immediately turning away after seeing Phillips' body and realizing the hopelessness of any attempt at resuscitation.
 The track was littered with debris, blood, and several body parts, necessitating a lengthy red flag period while track officials cleared the track.

 The race resumed after a 40-minute red flag.
 Track president Humpy Wheeler elected not to cancel the event, citing Phillips' wreck as a "freak deal."

 Changes after the accident

 Phillips' death resulted in a serious debate about roll cage design practices, construction methods and inspection techniques applied to NASCAR Limited Sportsman Division cars.
 In 1996, a roof reinforcement that had a bar running down the windshield from the roof to the hood of the car was made mandatory on all NASCAR vehicles.
 It was called the Earnhardt bar after Dale Earnhardt was seriously injured in a crash at Talladega in the DieHard 500.
-Charlotte Motor Speedway also withdrew from the Sportsman Division in 1996, following 3 deaths in 6 years, citing Phillips' death as "the last straw".
+Charlotte Motor Speedway also withdrew from the Sportsman Division in 1996, following three deaths in six years, citing Phillips' death as "the last straw".